-- Network identifiers
+- · Network identifiers

 - Location names

 - · Control point names

-- · Mode description names
+- Mode description names

 - · Class-of-service description names

 - User IDs (from the directory entry)

-For more information on configuration names, see the Communications Configuration

-PDF.
-For more information on software installation, see the Software Installation

-PDF and the appropriate software product books.
+For more information on configuration names, see the Communications Configuration PDF (located in the V5R1 Information Center Supplemental Manuals topic).
+For more information on software installation, see the Software Installation PDF and the appropriate software product books.